ruggeri/tech-notes/programming-languages/garbage-collection.md

   - BEAM/Erlang/Elixir: per-processor generational semi-space copying GC.
   - Swift: Automatic reference counting.
   - C++ shared_ptr in C++ is itself expensive because of atomics.
+- Talk about p99 when it comes to low latency goals.